OpenBMB/RepoAgent/README.md

 whitelist_path: /path/of/whitelist_path_json #if you provide the whitelist json, will only process the given part.
 This is useful in a very big project, like "higgingface Transformers"

 language: en # Two-letter language codes (ISO 639-1 codes), e.g. `language: en` for English.
 Refer to Supported Language for more languages.
+max_thread_count: 10 # We support multiprocessing to speedup the process
+max_document_tokens: 1024 # the maximum number of tokens in a document generated
+log_level: info
 ```

 ### Run RepoAgent